Macrometacorp/docs/docs/cep/query-guide/query.md

 ### Select

-The select clause in stream query defines the output event attributes of the query.
+The select clause in a stream worker query defines the output event attributes of the query.
 Following are some basic query projection operations supported by select.

 ### Function